Gainflow Fitness Tracking App Logo

 When Web Makes More Sense Than Mobile (and Vice Versa)

 Honest answer: there's no "better" version.
 Different contexts, different best fits.
+Most serious lifters end up using both, web for planning and analysis, mobile for in-gym logging.

 πŸ“Š Which version when?